Rhaenyra Targaryen: Season 2

-Rhaenyra confirms Luke's death at Shipbreaker Bay by finding his dragon's washed-up remains and vows revenge on Aemond.
+Rhaenyra confirms Lucerys' death at Shipbreaker Bay by finding his dragon's washed-up remains and vows revenge on Aemond.
 After Daemon's orders to two assassins to have Aemond killed results in Aegon's heir Jaehaerys being killed instead, Rhaenyra's popularity in King's Landing suffers and she in turn loses her trust in him.
 After Criston Cole orders Arryk Cargyll to kill Rhaenyra by disguising himself as his twin Erryk, Mysaria alerts the queensguard which results in the death of both brothers as the latter tries to fend off the former.
 Rhaenyra then appoints Mysaria as her advisor, sends her step-daughter Rhaena Targaryen to The Vale with dragon eggs and her youngest three sons to protect them, and tries to unsuccessfully reason with Alicent by sneaking into King's Landing.
 She also realizes Alicent confused her son Aegon with Aegon the Conqueror's dream during Viserys' last words about the Prince who was Promised.

 After the battle at Rook's Rest results in Rhaenys' death alongside her dragon Meleys, the Blacks collectively mourn her death.
 Rhaenyra then laments about how Vermithor and Silverwing lack riders, two dragons who are large enough to face the Greens' Vhagar, after which her son Jace suggests searching other noble houses for Targaryen descendants.
 She then approaches her queensguard Steffon Darklyn due to his distant Targaryen ancestor, but his attempt at claiming Seasmoke results in him being incinerated.
 Distraught, Rhaenyra confides in Mysaria, who had previously convinced her to send boats of food to the starving people of King's Landing to garner support, and the two share a kiss.

 Later, Rhaenyra finds out that Seasmoke has been spotted with a rider which results in her pursuing them, Addam of Hull, unknown to her that he is Corlys Velaryon's bastard.
 He pledges his loyalty to her, and this prompts Mysaria to advise her to look for dragonseeds (bastards with Valyrian blood) among the smallfolk rather than distant relatives among the few houses loyal to her.
 After the Red Sowing which results in many deaths, the blacksmith Hugh Hammer claims Vermithor and the drunkard Ulf White claims Silverwing.
 Aemond pursues Silverwing to Dragonstone upon seeing him above King's Landing, but retreats after seeing Rhaenyra with three dragons, all of them now with riders.
 Rhaenyra rides to Harrenhal after Simon Strong sends a warning about Daemon being possibly traitorous.
 After a vision shows Daemon future events involving the Song of Ice and Fire, he bends the knee to Rhaenyra and pledges fealty.
 After Alicent attempts to negotiate with Rhaenyra by sneaking to Dragonstone, the latter explains the only way to peace would be for her to have Aegon's head.